Powers of Attorney and Court of Protection advice in Wimbledon, South West London, Epsom and Surrey

 We can also help with a specialist LPA to cover your business affairs, as you may want different attorneys dealing with your business to those dealing with your personal affairs.

-You can read more about lasting powers of attorney in our detailed article here or download our LPA factsheet and LPA Questionnaire.
+You can read more about lasting powers of attorney in our detailed article here or download our LPA Factsheet and LPA Questionnaire.

 An enduring power of attorney (EPA) was a document to appoint an attorney to help manage your property, money and financial affairs.